If one or both of you are non-EEA or an EEA national without EU Settlement Scheme (EUSS) status

 - This letter must include:

 Evidence of your age:

-Each of you needs to provide a colour, passport size / style photograph
+Both of the couple needs to provide a colour, passport size / style photograph.

 If you have been divorced or widowed:

 If you have been married or in a civil partnership before, we will need to see:

 - if your divorce was granted in England or Wales and you have been issued with a paper version of your decree absolute from the court we will need to see this and the cover sheet which accompanied it.

 - if your divorce was granted in England or Wales and you have been issued with an electronic version of the decree absolute, we will need to see this and the covering email.